Skip to content

 La Passeggiata has become a beloved pastime in Italy, and it’s the perfect way to spend an afternoon if you want to experience some of the city’s vibrant culture.
 Sunday afternoons are bustling with people walking and talking, so join in on the fun and take part in this weekly Italian tradition.

-If you don’t have time to see everything on this list but still want to experience the best of Bologna, then this section is for you.
+If you don’t have time to see everything on this list but still want to experience the top Bologna highlights, then this section is for you.

 Here are the 10 can’t miss things to do in Bologna if you only have a day or two in the city.